Azure-Samples/real-time-web-samples/README.md

 **Corona Virus Pneumonia Status real-time update**: a demo application built with Azure SignalR Service, Azure Functions, Azure Cosmos DB, Azure Stroage and Azure Cognitive Service, to showcase the real-time web capability in some typical real-time web scenarios.

+**Flight Map**: a demo to show how to plot geo locations in real-time on a map.

 ## Resources

 - [Azure SignalR Service document](https://aka.ms/signalr_service_doc)